zysensmile/zysensmile.github.io/_pages/about.md

 * Jul, 2024 &emsp; :sunflower: One paper "CoMoRec" is accepted by ACM MM'24.
 * May, 2024 &ensp; :sunflower: One paper "HyCoRec" is accepted by ACL'24.
 * Dec, 2023 &ensp; :sunflower: Two papers "FacetCRS" and "Causal Approach" are accepted by AAAI'24
-* Oct, 2023 &ensp; :sunflower: One paper "HutCRS" is accepted by EMNLP'23
+* Oct, 2023 &ensp;&ensp; :sunflower: One paper "HutCRS" is accepted by EMNLP'23
 * Jul, 2023 &emsp; :sunflower: One paper "Aesthetic Assessment Model" is accepted by ACM MM'23
 * Jul, 2023 &emsp; :sunflower: One paper "CIPL" is accepted by TNNLS'23
 * May, 2023 &ensp; :sunflower: One paper "KURIT-Net" is accepted by TNNLS'23